 Physical Information: Apparent size 0.85 by 0.55 arcmin (from images below).

-Above, a 12 arcmin wide DSS image centered on NGC 802 Below, a 1 arcmin wide DSS image of the galaxy
+Above, a 12 arcmin wide DSS image centered on NGC 802

 Below, the 12 arcmin wide image at top, also showing a label for PGC 7530